Deep Kronecker Network: Simulation studies

-When the sample size increased to $n=1000$, we could find a couple of different methods demonstrate advantages under certain cases, such as the TRLasso and LRMR under the sparse one circle case.
-However, beyond the only case, the DKN approach is still the best performer, especially under the quasi-sparse signal case.
-Compared to the sparse case, the quasi-sparse coefficients matrices are more difficult to be recovered.
-In spite of the difficulty, the DKN could still locate the most influential regions and achieve the best estimation accuracy.
+When the sample size increases to $n=1000$, we could find other methods showing advantages under some cases, such as the TRLasso under the sparse one-circle case.
+However, the DKN approach is still the best performer in general, especially under the quasi-sparse case.
+Compared to the sparse case, quasi-sparse coefficients matrices are more difficult to be recovered.
+But the DKN could still locate the most influential regions and achieve the best estimation accuracy.
 On the other hand, we shall note that when sample size increases, the improvement of DKN in two-circle case is more than that in one-circle case.
 That is because BIC tends to selected DKN models with larger ranks in the two-circle case.
-It further suggests the benefits of including more DKN terms when the sample size is large.
+It further suggests the benefits of including more DKN terms when the sample size is large. \\